 You can access your Netlify user settings by selecting your avatar (labeled "User" for screen readers) at the top of the screen, then selecting User settings.

 Your profile includes your name, email, password, and connected Git providers.
-If you edit your password, you will need to log in again after you save the change.

 Connect your Git provider accounts